microdeaf/deaf-hbm/README.md

 # deaf-hbm
-This project is a base of application for work with hibernate
+This project is a base of model application layer that working with hibernate